 All the news of the Institute of life sciences Frédéric Joliot

 The Service Hospitalier Frédéric Joliot (SHFJ), directed by Vincent Lebon, is a molecular and functional imaging center located on the Orsay hospital site.
-It ensures a public service mission and a research and development mission in biomedical imaging and in diagnostic and therapeutic innovation.
-The aim of this research is to create new imaging tools to improve diagnosis and evaluation of innovative therapeutics in three thematic areas :
+It ensures a medical service mission and a research and development mission which are mainly in the three following disciplines: oncology, neurology and pharmacology.
+This research aims to create new imaging tools to improve the diagnosis and evaluation of innovative therapies.

 CEA is a French government-funded technological research organisation in four main areas: low-carbon energies, defense and security, information technologies and health technologies.
 A prominent player in the European Research Area, it is involved in setting up collaborative projects with many partners around the world.